Running a registered scheme

 You must notify ASIC of a change of the responsible entity of a registered scheme.
 You must lodge Form 5107 Notification of change of responsible entity of a registered scheme.

-• is a public company
+• is a public company, and

 Note: See section 601FA of the Corporations Act.

-If an existing registered scheme is being transferred to a new responsible entity, the new responsible entity will generally need to apply for an AFS licence.
-The new licence must have an authorisation to operate a registered scheme of the same asset class of the scheme that is subject to the transfer.
+If a responsible entity of an existing registered scheme is to be changed, the replacement responsible entity will generally need to apply for an AFS licence.
+The licence must have an authorisation to operate a registered scheme(s) of the same asset kind as the existing scheme.

 • the members' meetings as required under section 601FL or 601FM have been held.